OpenDSA/OpenDSA/RST/en/AlgAnal/AnalAsymptotic.rst

 Asymptotic Analysis
 ===================

+.. _RunTimeGraph2:

+.. odsafig:: Images/plot.png
+   :width: 500
+   :align: center
+   :capalign: justify
+   :figwidth: 90%
+   :alt: The growth rates for five equations

+   Two views of a graph illustrating the growth rates for six equations.
+   The bottom view shows in detail the lower-left portion of the top view.
+   The horizontal axis represents input size.
+   The vertical axis can represent time, space, or any other measure of cost.

-Despite the larger constant for the curve labeled :math:`10 n` in Figure :num:`Figure #RunTimeGraph`, :math:`2 n^2` crosses it at the relatively small value of :math:`n = 5`.
+Despite the larger constant for the curve labeled :math:`10 n` in the figure above, :math:`2 n^2` crosses it at the relatively small value of :math:`n = 5`.
 What if we double the value of the constant in front of the linear equation?
 As shown in the graph, :math:`20 n` is surpassed by :math:`2 n^2` once :math:`n = 10`.
-The additional factor of two for the linear growth rate does not much matter.
+The additional factor of two for the linear :term:`growth rate` does not much matter.
 It only doubles the :math:`x`-coordinate for the intersection point.
 In general, changes to a constant factor in either equation only shift *where* the two curves cross, not *whether*